 This procedure will be used in respect of all cases where an allegation indicates that a person poses a risk of harm if he or she continues to work in his/her present position.
-It should be followed where it is alleged that a member of staff (including a volunteer, student, apprentice, person on supply or work placement and contractor) has:
+It should be followed where it is alleged that a member of staff (including a volunteer, student teacher, apprentice, person on supply or work placementand contractor) has:

 - behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates s/he is unsuitable to work with children.
 This will include cases of verbal abuse - behaved or may have behaved in a way that indicates s/he may not be suitable to work with children.
+There may be up to 3 strands in the consideration of an allegation: - a police investigation of a possible criminal offence - enquiries and assessment by children's social care about whether a child is in need of protection or in need of services - consideration by the School of disciplinary action in respect of the individual.